The Potomac Valley Chapter ARS is one of three chapters of

 on Sunday afternoons,

-although we do hold occasional meetings at other locations in nearby Maryland, Virginia, or Washington, DC.
+although we do hold occasional meetings on Saturdays.
+We also meet at other locations in nearby Maryland, Virginia, or Washington, DC, from time to time.
 Guests are always welcome at our regular meetings.
-Details are in our

-The ARS now has an online store and every purchase made through that link will benefit the society.
+The ARS now has an online store and every purchase made to many popular vendors will provide a small commission to the society if you link to it from the ARS Store website.
 Please check

 out the store and support our participating vendors: